Influencer marketing statistics to know in 2025

 Influencer costs per Instagram post

-Taking a look at your influencer marketing budgets?
+Taking a look at your influencer marketing spend?
 Here’s a breakdown of the different types of influencers you can hire, along with their cost per Instagram post:

-Instagram is the most popular channel for influencer marketing
+Instagram is the second-best channel for influencer marketing

 Facebook influencer marketing stats